josola/Interactive-Love-Letter-ILL/README.md

     }
     ```

-24. After the current player has correctly chosen a card in their hand to play, that card is discarded into the discard pile and removed from their hand.
+24. After the current admirer has correctly chosen a card in their hand to play, that card is discarded into the discard pile and removed from their hand.

     ```cppp
-    current_player->Discard(card, discard);
+    current_admirer->Discard(card, discard);
     ```

-25. `card`'s value is fed into a switch that then decides which card action to execute for the player's card choice.
-These actions contain logic that goes into further game-play between the current player and other players.
+25. `card`'s value is fed into a switch that then decides which card action to execute for the admirer's card choice.
+These actions contain logic that goes into further game-play between the current admirer and other admirers.

     ```cpp
     switch (card)
     {
     case 0:
-        Spy(current_player);
+        Emissary(current_admirer);
         break;
     case 1:
-        Guard(gameState, current_player, discard);
+        Defender(gameState, current_admirer, discard);
         break;
     case 2:
-        Priest(gameState, current_player);
+        Cleric(gameState, current_admirer);
         break;
     case 3:
-        Baron(gameState, current_player, discard);
+        Lord(gameState, current_admirer, discard);
         break;
     case 4:
-        Handmaid(current_player);
+        Damsel(current_admirer);
         break;
     case 5:
-        Prince(gameState, current_player, discard);
+        Archduke(gameState, current_admirer, discard);
         break;
     case 6:
-        Chancellor(discard, current_player);
+        Chancellor(discard, current_admirer);
         break;
     case 7:
-        King(gameState, current_player);
+        Emperor(gameState, current_admirer);
         break;
     case 8:
-        Countess(current_player);
+        Duchess(current_admirer);
         break;
     case 9:
-        Princess(current_player, discard);
+        Archdukess(current_admirer, discard);
         break;
     }
     cout << '\n';
     ```

-26. Reset the remaining player vector container so as not to place duplicate player objects when determining who is left in the round and who needs to be omitted.
+26. Reset the remaining admirer vector container so as not to place duplicate admirer objects when determining who is left in the round and who needs to be omitted.

     ```cpp
-    remaining_players.erase(remaining_players.begin(), remaining_players.end());
+    remaining_admirers.erase(remaining_admirers.begin(), remaining_admirers.end());
     ```

-27. Add standing players to `remaining_players` vector container.
-Essentially resetting the container to omit players who are not playing after this round.
+27. Add standing admirers to `remaining_admirers` vector container.
+Essentially resetting the container to omit admirers who are not playing after this round.

     ```cpp
-    for (Player &iPlayer : gameState.players_)
+    for (Admirer &iAdmirer : gameState.admirers_)
     {
-        if (iPlayer.Status())
+        if (iAdmirer.Status())
         {
-            remaining_players.push_back(&iPlayer);
+            remaining_admirers.push_back(&iAdmirer);
         }
     }
     ```

-28. If the main `deck` is empty or their is only one player left after the current player's turn ends the round is over.
+28. If the main `deck` is empty or their is only one admirer left after the current admirer's turn ends the round is over.

     ```cpp
-    if (deck.empty() || remaining_players.size() == 1)
+    if (deck.empty() || remaining_admirers.size() == 1)
     {
         end_round = true;
         break;